Ura County, Bhumtang District, Bhutan

 In the area of Ura county live 308 families, for a total of 2000 people, 120 children of which 110 in a school and 10 in a small monastery and 11 villages inhabited by very poor peasants.

-ASIA, in partnership with the Nyo Foundation, thanks to funds of the Autonomous Province of Bolzano and with the co-financing of ASIA Germany, will involve the entire population in awareness-raising and prevention of the virus and will distribute health and hygiene kits to every family.
+ASIA, in partnership with the Nyo Foundation, have involved the entire population in awareness-raising and prevention of the virus and will distribute health and hygiene kits to every family.

-25 very poor families and 120 children will receive food rations sufficient to cover the food needs for the three coldest winter months, while 12 groups of farmers from 11 villages and the school will receive greenhouses and agricultural equipment to produce winter vegetables and achieve food and economic self-sufficiency.
+25 very poor families and 120 children have received food rations sufficient to cover the food needs for the three coldest winter months, while 12 groups of farmers from 11 villages and the school have received greenhouses and agricultural equipment to produce winter vegetables and achieve food and economic self-sufficiency.

-The organization of the distributions will be organized in collaboration with the Ura County government, the Nyo Foundation and the departments of Agriculture and Health.
+The organization of the distributions have been organized in collaboration with the Ura County government, the Nyo Foundation and the departments of Agriculture and Health.